whoissqr/NODE/README.md

 ##Tools and setup

 1. NODES itself.
-2. A good editor -- I am using Sublime myself; I highlight this as you might need 'tab conscious' editor to work well with jade.
+2. A good text editor -- I am using Sublime myself; I highlight this as you might need 'tab conscious' editor to work well with jade.
-3. Install misc NODE open source libraries.
+3. Install misc Node.js open source libraries.
 Don't re-invent the wheels!

   | NODE libs  | description |
   | :------------ |:------------|